The Lighthouse in Economics

-"The Lighthouse in Economics" is a 1974 academic paper written by British economist Ronald H. Coase, the 1991 winner of the Nobel Prize in Economic Sciences.
+"The Lighthouse in Economics" is a 1974 academic paper written by British economist Ronald H. Coase, the 1991 recipient of the Nobel Memorial Prize in Economic Sciences.

 This paper challenges the traditional view in economics that lighthouses are public goods, and more specifically the prevailing consensus that the private construction and operation of lighthouses was not feasible.
 Coase's arguments are based on the experiences of Britain from the 17th to 19th centuries.
 Coase aligned lighthouses more with club goods because they are excludable by way of charging port fees.
 While some characterize the paper as discursive, it is generally viewed—for example, see Posner (1993)—as providing insight into the dimensions of public goods.

 The paper has been criticized by Van Zandt (1993), Bertrand (2006) and others for not fully appreciating the characteristic of non-excludability of public goods.
 Historical records showed that those lighthouses which ran on voluntary payment did not survive long and eventually had to be granted the right to collect a light due by the government.
 However, in the British case, Coase argues that private lighthouses did not survive, not because they were insolvent, but rather because of deliberate policy initiatives.
 The British government ordered that the private lighthouses be purchased by Trinity House (an association which Coase and other writers implicitly view as an arm of the British government, at least with respect to lighthouse provision).
 Coase notes that some of the lighthouses sold for what would, in today's values, be many millions of dollars.

 Although many lighthouses were depicted by Coase as privately operated, the right to collect non-negotiable light dues was supported by a patent from the crown.
 In other words, they were not privately provided via the free market as understood by the earlier writers.
 Some have contended that government support was so pronounced that it is misleading to portray these lighthouses as private.